hashicorp/terraform-provider-azurerm/website/docs/r/key_vault.html.markdown

     Azure Resource Manager is permitted to retrieve secrets from the key vault.
     Defaults to false.

+* `enabled_for_soft_delete` - (Optional) Boolean flag to specify whether
+    the key vault is enabled for soft delete.
+Once enabled you can not disable this setting anymore!

+* `purge_on_delete` - (Optional) Boolean flag to specify if the KeyVault should be purged on delete.
+This purges KeyVaults enabled for soft delete on resource deletition!

+* `enabled_for_purge_protection` - (Optional) Boolean flag to specify whether
+    the key vault is enabled for purge protection, this conflicts with `purge_on_delete`.
+Once enabled you can not disable this setting anymore!

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 `sku` supports the following: